sequentialread/pow-captcha/README.md

 #### `data-sqr-captcha-challenge`

-This is one of the challenge strings returned by `GetChallenges`.
+Set this property to one of the challenge strings returned by `GetChallenges`.
 It must be unique, each challenge can only be used once.

+⚠️ **NOTE** that the element with the 3 `sqr-captcha-xyz` data properties **MUST** be placed **inside a form element**.
+This is required, to allow the  captcha to know which input elements it needs to trigger on.
+We only want the captcha to trigger when the user actually intends to submit the form; otherwise we are wasting a lot of their CPU cycles for no reason!

 #### `data-sqr-captcha-callback`